Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Methods

 where $\nabla$ is the gradient operator in the state space.
-The scalar function $\phi(\mathbf{q})$ is referred to as the stochastic potential.
-The symmetric, positive semi-definite friction matrix $\mathbf{S}(\mathbf{q})$ governs dissipative dynamics along the negative gradient of $\phi(\mathbf{q})$.
-In the zero-noise limit ($\epsilon\to0^+$), this ensures the potential is non-increasing, making it analogous to a Lyapunov function.
-The antisymmetric matrix $\mathbf{A}(\mathbf{q})$ drives non-dissipative, transverse motion on iso-potential surfaces, signifying a departure from equilibrium.
-The zero‑mean Gaussian white noise $\bm{\zeta}(\mathbf{q}, t)$ is related to the friction matrix by the fluctuation‑dissipation relation given in Eq.~\eqref{fluc-diss-relation-2}.
-Eqs.~\eqref{fluc-diss-relation-1} and \eqref{fluc-diss-relation-2} represent two manifestations of the fluctuation‑dissipation theorem.
+The scalar function $\phi(\mathbf{q})$ is referred to as the stochastic potential in the current study.
+The symmetric, semi-positive definite friction matrix $\mathbf{S}(\mathbf{q})$ governs dissipative dynamics along the negative gradient of $\phi(\mathbf{q})$, while the antisymmetric matrix $\mathbf{A}(\mathbf{q})$ drives non-dissipative, transverse motion on iso-potential surfaces.
+In the zero-noise limit ($\epsilon\to0^+$), the two matrices ensure the value of the potential being monotonically decreasing over time, making the latter a Lyapunov function for the dynamics.
+The zero-mean Gaussian white noise $\bm{\zeta}(\mathbf{q}, t)$ is related to the friction matrix by the fluctuation-dissipation relation given in Eq.~\eqref{fluc-diss-relation-2}.
+Eqs.~\eqref{fluc-diss-relation-1} and \eqref{fluc-diss-relation-2} both represent the fluctuation-dissipation theorem.

 3. \textbf{Fokker-Planck Equation (FPE)}